odenas/indexed_ms/README.md

 ## Organization

+ - `sdsl-lite`: fork of `sdsl-lite` with optimizations on several operations on the suffix tree.
  - `fast_ms`: source and executables linked to our fork of `sdsl-lite`
- - `py_interface`: python scripts used as an interface to executables in `fast_ms` and other utility scripts
+ - `py_interface`: various python scripts and utilities
- - `sdsl-lite`: fork of `sdsl-lite` with optimizations on several operations on the suffix tree.
- - `tests`: the experiments.
+ - `experiments`: the experiments for the manuscript

 ## Usage
 ### Requirements

  - Requirements of `sdsl-lite`: https://github.com/simongog/sdsl-lite#requirements
- - Python version 3
- - (for reports only) A standard https://www.rstudio.com/ installation with [tidyverse](https://www.tidyverse.org/)
+ - (for experiments only) A standard https://www.rstudio.com/ installation with [tidyverse](https://www.tidyverse.org/) and Python version 3

 ### Installation
 Clone this repository with the `--recursive` flag and `cd` to `indexed_ms`.